 - 1 cup grated cheddar cheese

-- Preheat oven to 350F and move the rack to the middle position.
+- Preheat oven to 350F and move the rack to the top third of the oven.

-- Add the cream cheese to a medium prep bowl and microwave for 20-30 seconds or until cream cheese is nicely softened (or take it out of the fridge and let it soften for 30+ minutes prior to starting the recipe).
+- Add the cream cheese to a medium prep bowl and microwave for 20-30 seconds or until cream cheese is nicely softened (or take it out of the fridge and let it soften for an hour+ prior to starting the recipe).

 - Add the chicken (make sure it's in smallish pieces), ranch dressing, hot sauce, and blue cheese to the bowl and stir until it's combined.

-- Pour the mixture into a 1-quart baking dish or small oven-safe skillet (I used an 8" cast iron one).
+- Pour the mixture into a 1-quart baking dish or small oven-safe skillet (I use an 8" cast iron one).
 Sprinkle the cheddar cheese over top (and add more blue cheese crumbles on top if desired).
 Place in the oven and bake for 20-25 minutes or until hot and bubbly (you can broil at the end if you wish to brown the cheese a bit more).

 - Top with scallions if using.
 Serve the dip hot with baguette slices, celery/other veggies and/or crackers/chips.